andrewsong90/andrewsong90.github.io/_pages/join.md

 (**MD Anderson**): For prospective graduate students interested in The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, please visit [here](https://gsbs.uth.edu/about/index.htm) and apply to the program.

 (**Rice CS**): Graduate students at Rice University CS program can also be advised by me.
 Plese visit [here](https://csweb.rice.edu/academics/graduate-programs/phd-program) and apply to the program by 1/1/2026.
+Indicate in your SOP that you want to be advised by me.

 In addition to submitting the application, please get in touch with me in advance, with the following materials!